lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 # Use Nextflow for Pipelines

 ### Why do this
- You want to use the Nextflow pipeline language to define and run your analysis workflow
+ USE the Nextflow pipeline language to define and run your analysis workflow

 ### What is this
  Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipelines.
 Run jobs on GCE or GCE/Pipelines using container images.